v-cotte/darkroom-etl/README.md

 # Darkroom ETL Pipeline

-End-to-end data engineering pipeline built as a take-home assessment.
+End-to-end data engineering pipeline project.
 Extracts GA4 e-commerce data from BigQuery, transforms it with dbt, and exports reporting metrics to Google Sheets.